grz0zrg/fas/README.md

     // target parameter
-    //  0 : wether this channel is muted or not, a muted channel will not output any sounds but is still available as an input, this is useful for methods that use an input channel as source unsigned int target;
+    //  0 : wether this channel is muted or not, a muted channel will not output any sounds but is still available as an input, this is useful for methods that use an input channel as source
+    //  1 : device output channel : for max. performance the value should be set to -1 to indicate to skip this channel processing when there is no instruments bound to this channel unsigned int target;

     double value; // target value